The Privacy, Data Protection and Cybersecurity Law Review: Brazil

 - correction of incomplete, inaccurate or outdated data;

-- anonymisation, blocking or erasure of unnecessary or excessive data or data processed in non-compliance with the provisions of LGPD;
+- anonymisation, blocking or erasure of unnecessary or excessive data or data processed in non-compliance with the provisions of the LGPD;

 - portability of the data to another service or product provider, through an express request and subject to commercial and industrial secrecy;